Concerned about ARFID? Take our free screener

 Our provider team includes trained and licensed therapists, medical providers, and dietitians, all of whom specialize in eating disorders, as well as certified mentors for both the patient and the people supporting them.

 Every therapist is licensed (with licenses such as LCSW, LMFT, AMFT, and others) and has training in eating disorder treatment.
-Our medical providers are MDs (physicians, pediatricians, or psychiatrists), registered nurses, and nurse practitioners with training in eating disorders.
+Our medical providers are MDs (physicians, pediatricians, or psychiatrists), registered nurses, physician assistants, and nurse practitioners with training in eating disorders.
 Every dietitian has been licensed as an RD and has experience working with patients with eating disorders.

 Our mentors are Equip employees who either have lived experience with an eating disorder (meaning they have recovered from an eating disorder themselves) or have helped a loved one recover from an eating disorder.
 Mentors also receive specialized mentorship training through Equip.